-EPCOR achieved a ROE of -1.77% (2.77% in 2019 and 11.94% in 2018), which falls outside the 8.98% +/-3% range allowed by the OEB.
+EPCOR achieved a ROE of 3.47% (-1.77% in 2020), which falls outside the 8.98% +/-3% range allowed by the OEB.

 In general, the long length of time since the 2013 Cost of Service Application is the largest contributing factor to variances within the ROE calculation.
 When EPCOR purchased the corporation in 2018 the share purchase agreement included a commitment to not rebase for five years and the corporation was already due for rebasing at that point in time.
 Therefore, the shareholder is absorbing the lost ROE until the next rebasing which will be January 1, 2023 effective rates.